Todai-A-S/cc-masterclass-exercises/session1Exercises/Exercise_Research_Plan_Implement.md

 - Correct it immediately: "No, that function is used for X, not Y. Look at `<file>` instead."
 - Ask for specifics: "Which tests cover this?
 Which callers would break?"
 - `/btw <question>` asks a side question without adding to the conversation.
 Handy for "which files did you read?"
-- Hard codebase?
-Put `ultrathink` in the prompt for that one turn.

 Check the findings for three things: